-Everything you need to know about the Facebook data breach
+Everything you need to know on the Facebook data breach

 - 2 minutes

 A data leak of more than half a billion users

 On Saturday 3rd April, phone numbers and personal details of 533 million Facebook users were exposed in an online forum, by a low level hacker.